GodLis/Mev_testing_php/task7/README.md

 task7, happy tickets
 =============================================================

-task7 it`s a PHP CLI script, that considers number of lucky tickets for a given length of the ticket number.
+task7 it`s a PHP CLI script, that print all numbers of lucky tickets for a given length of the ticket number.

 task7 works with PHP 5.6 or later.